-A sharp tactician and recruiting talent, assistant coach C.B.
-McGrath is in his 12th year at North Carolina and his 16th season as a member of Roy Williams’ staff.
+A talented recruiter and tactician, assistant coach C.B.
+McGrath is in his 14th year at North Carolina and his 18th season as a member of Roy Williams’ staff.
 McGrath was a team captain in 1997-98 at Kansas and lettered in four seasons as a point guard under Williams.

-In addition to his recruiting, bench and scouting duties, McGrath oversees the team’s coaches clinic and its autographed basketball program, donating money annually to local charities.
-He previously has served as the head coach of the UNC junior varsity program for five seasons.
+In addition to his recruiting, bench coaching and scouting duties, McGrath oversees the team’s coaches clinics and its autographed basketball program, donating money annually to local charities.

 Initially a walk-on, McGrath earned a scholarship prior to the start of his freshman season at Kansas.
 He was the top reserve behind first-team All-America Jacque Vaughn in 1994-95 and Ryan Robertson as a senior.
-The Jayhawks were a perfect 58-0 at Allen Fieldhouse in McGrath's career.
-In 1997-98 McGrath was a tri-captain.
-McGrath roomed with former Tar Heel assistant and second-year UAB head coach Jerod Haase.
+The Jayhawks were a perfect 58-0 at Allen Fieldhouse in his career.
+In 97-98 McGrath was a team tri-captain.

 He earned a B.A. in human biology and a master’s degree in education.
 McGrath’s wife, Kris, played tennis at KU, where she was the Big 12 Player of the Year.
-The couple have twin daughters, Kate and Addison, born in 2006.
-Their son, Hunter, was born in August 2008.
+The couple have twin daughters, Kate and Addison, and a son, Hunter.